 Get notified about federated authentication user name conflicts

-WARNING: Be aware that enabling federated authentication will impact all users across the domain you federate.
+WARNING: Be aware that sending notifications will impact all users across the domain you federate.
 You should speak with your IT administrator before initiating the federation process.

-Click Continue, click Send Notifications, then click OK.
+Select Continue, select Send Notifications, then select OK.

-A mail message—and a notification to any device connected to their iCloud account—are sent, letting each user with a user name conflict know they must change their personal Apple ID.
+A mail message—and a notification to any device connected to their iCloud account—is sent, letting each user with a user name conflict know they must change their personal Apple ID.
 The notification may be immediate or it may take some time.